For victims of police violence, family spokespeople emerge to carry legacies, spur action

 Johnson turned his efforts to advocacy and legislation.
 He traveled the country much like Stevante Clark has, comforting families affected by gun violence and inviting them to join the movement.

 Johnson’s group, Families United 4 Justice, is one of several that advocates for police accountability laws across the country.
 In California, Johnson has successfully campaigned for numerous police transparency and accountability laws.
-A law signed by Gov. Gavin Newsom (D) in 2019 says police may only use police force when “necessary,” replacing “objectively reasonable.”
+A law signed by Gov. Gavin Newsom (D) in 2019 says police may only use deadly force when “necessary,” replacing “objectively reasonable.”
 It is known unofficially as “Stephon Clark’s Law.”

 Johnson’s organization also holds conferences for families affected by police violence, with experts providing coaching on telling their stories and coping mechanisms.
 Members of 175 families met last September in Las Vegas, he said.